ChrisGrigg/widget-app-turborepo/apps/api/README.md

 # Widget server using Serverless framework

-This template demonstrates a CRUD Rest API, backed by DynamoDB database, running on AWS Lambda deployed and run by the Serverless Framework.
+This template demonstrates a CRUD Rest API, backed by DynamoDB database, running on AWS Lambda, deployed and run by the Serverless Framework.

 ### Setup

 ```
 pnpm install
 npx serverless dynamodb migrate
-cd ./dynamodb && docker-compose up -d
-cd ../ npx serverless offline start
+pnpm start
 ```

 ### Unit tests